Stipa-Caproni: Stipa's design

 Stipa spent years studying the idea mathematically while working in the Engineering Division of the Italian Ministry of Air Force, eventually determining that the venturi tube's inner surface needed to be shaped like an airfoil in order to achieve the greatest efficiency.
 He also determined the optimum shape of the propeller, the most efficient distance between the leading edge of the tube and the propeller, and the best rate of revolution of the propeller.
 Finally, he petitioned the Italian Fascist government to produce a prototype aircraft.
 The government, seeking to showcase Italian technological achievementparticularly in aviationcontracted the Caproni company to construct the aircraft in 1932.

 The resultant aircraft was a mid-wing monoplane of mostly wooden construction dubbed the Stipa-Caproni or Caproni Stipa.
 The fuselage was a barrel-like tube, short and fat, open at both ends to form the tapered duct, with twin open cockpits in tandem mounted in a hump on top of it.
-The wings were elliptical and passed through the duct and the engine nacelle inside it.
+The wings were elliptical, its main spars passed through the duct and the engine nacelle inside it.
 The duct itself had a profile similar to that of the airfoils, and a fairly small rudder and elevators were mounted on the trailing edge of the duct, allowing the ducted propeller wash to flow directly over them as it exited the fuselage to improve handling.
 The propeller was mounted inside the fuselage tube, flush with the leading edge of the fuselage, and the 120 hp de Havilland Gipsy III engine that powered it was mounted within the duct behind it at the midpoint of the fuselage.
 The aircraft had low, fixed, spatted main landing gear and a tailwheel.
 It was painted in a blue-and-cream scheme of the type used on racing aircraft of the day, and its rudder bore the colours of the Italian flag.